 What we don’t: Pricey and not as long as more casual parkas.

 Compared to the more casual winter parkas on the list, there are some shortcomings with the Nita.
 First, the cut is shorter and offers less coverage than a model like Arc’teryx's Patera above, which also happens to be significantly cheaper at $800.
-Second, the Nita is fairly burly and has a fortress-like feel, which is great for those who run cold but can be overkill for mild winter conditions (we have had a tendency to overheat while skiing hard).
+Second, the Nita is fairly burly and has a fortress-like feel, which is great for those who run cold but can be overkill for mild winter conditions (we tend to overheat while skiing hard).
 That said, we love the versatility of the Nita, and its two-for-one nature makes the cost easier to swallow.
 Note: It's not the only crossover design out there, and for more of our recommendations, check out our article on the best women's ski jackets

 See the Arc'teryx Nita Down Jacket